 - ½ red onion, thinly sliced

-- ½ long green chilli, thinly sliced (optional but adds a nice kick)
+- ½ long green chilli, thinly sliced, optional

 - Sea salt flakes and cracked black pepper